 - Any “wastage” of assets by parties as a non-contribution, such as money spent on gambling or other uses the court considers to be a waste

-Non-financial contributions are any contributions that are not financial in nature.
+Non-financial contributions in a family law property settlement are any contributions that are not financial in nature.

 They can include: